onur/acme-client/README.md

 OPTIONS:
     -B, --bit-length <BIT_LENGHT>               Bit length for CSR.
 Default is 2048.
     -D, --domain <DOMAIN>                       Name of domain for identification.
-    -T, --domain-crt <DOMAIN_CRT>               Path of signed domain certificate.
-This is required for revoke certificate.
+    -T, --domain-crt <DOMAIN_CRT>               Path to signed domain certificate.
+This is required to revoke a certificate.
-    -C, --domain-csr <DOMAIN_CSR>               Path of domain certificate signing request.
+    -C, --domain-csr <DOMAIN_CSR>               Path to domain certificate signing request.
         --domain-key <DOMAIN_KEY_PATH>          Domain private key path to use it in CSR generation.
     -E, --email <EMAIL>                         Contact email address (optional).